TheShadowbyte/chatterbox/README.md

 ### Run the Application

-For the frontend:
+For the frontend (starting from the root directory):

 ```bash
 cd client
 npm start
 ```

-For the backend:
+For the backend (starting from the root directory):

 ```bash
 cd server